 Second-hand smoke exposure

 This page presents data and statistics on exposure to second-hand smoke in New Zealand.
-This data comes from the 2012/13 New Zealand Health Survey.
-You can download a factsheet from the Downloads section to the right.
+You can download factsheets from the Downloads box.

 Second-hand smoke is a major cause of indoor air pollution in New Zealand.
-Exposure to second-hand smoke causes illness and premature death in both children and adults.
+Exposure to second-hand smoke causes illness and premature death in both children and adults [1,2].

 On this page